 That's when Faye screamed, "Fuck you," and started crying, and Bull got really mad and yanked her arm to pull her up off the floor.
 "Let me go, Bull," she yelled, but he just kept tugging on her arm, so hard I thought it might come out of its socket.
 Finally, he got a good grip on her elbow and pulled her up and slung her skinny body over his shoulder like a bag of laundry.
 She was kicking and screaming.

 "Bull," I said, "Take it easy."

 He brushed past me and into his room, slamming the door.
 That's when I heard the crying turn to shrieks, loud screams that didn't let up for a minute or two.
 And then it got real quiet.

 I stepped outside.
 Porch lights flickered on, up and down the street.
-The weather was warm, that time right in the middle of April when the air starts to leave your skin clammy, a constant humidity that would last well into November.
+The weather was warm, that time right in the middle of April when the air starts to leave your skin clammy, a constant humidity lasting well into November.
 The air was loud with crickets and cars and dogs from other neighborhoods, sounds you don't notice during the day, but that become deafening in the dark, like the thoughts I had of Mama, every time I stood outside and remembered she wasn't coming back.